 Guest artists and scholars come to campus every semester under in wide range of programs.
 Recent visitors include performance artists the Art Guys, video artist Bill Viola, and art critics Arthur Danto and Lucy Lippard.
 For research, Carrier Library has more than 25,000 art history books and periodicals, extensive electronic access to journals, and superb interlibrary loan facilities.
 Frequent trips to Richmond, New York, and Washington DC give students a chance to see some of the latest national exhibitions, and to work directly with the outstanding holdings of area museums.
 Through our internship program, you can work in museums such as the National Gallery of Art, or historic homes (including Monticello and Montpelier).
 J.M.U’s new Arts Center, planned for construction within the next five years, will further enhance student access to the arts.

 The Museum Studies concentration enriches the art history curriculum by offering course work that examines the critical role that museums have played in constructing the discipline and pedagogy of art history.
 History and theory-oriented classes will introduce students to the role and function of museums in society and the ways in which museums both reflect and perpetuate the values of the cultures that create them.
 Experiential pracitca or internship courses will expose students to the wide range of work conducted in museums, including curatorial, collections management, conservation, education, design and intallation, media and public relatiions, publication, development, and administration.

 The Museum Studies concentration consists of five courses (15 credit hours).
 Students are required to complete three core courses and two elective courses.
 Students may only count three credit hours toward both the art history major and the museum studies concentration.

-Dr. John Ott, Art History Coordinator, Professor of Art History
+Dr. Sarah Brooks, Art History Coordinator, Associate Professor of Art History